UCSD-ECEMAE-148/winter-2024-final-project-team-5/README.md

         > We tried to break the node before starting the lane following node.

      3. Manually provided access to OAK-D Lite in our code for the lane following node.

+2. Difficult to regonize the parking sign with a set distance.
+   - Potential Reason:
+    > We could not make sure the distance that the camera captured the parking sign is constant with different starting point.
+This creats difficulties for the car to park into the spot accuratlly.
+   - Action Taken
+    > We measured the distances that the sign got regonized and took an average number to place the parking sign.